MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 1. From the sub-menu, choose **Add URIs** to declare one or more compute node URIs.

-1. When prompted, enter the IP address of each compute node you want to configured in the previous step.
+1. When prompted, enter the IP address of each compute node you configured in the previous step.
 You can specify a specific URI or  specify port ranges (or IP octets).
 For multiple compute nodes, separate each URI with a comma.
    For example: `http://1.1.1.1:12805, http://1.0.1-3.1-2:12805`.

 1. Return the main menu of the utility.